sayayangnu/strings_for_similarity/README.md

 * **HINT:** Sentence order is not important in the STS dataset, but it is for some metrics.
 In these cases, calculate the metric both ways and sum.

+Submit as either a .zip file or a link to your repo on Canvas.
+Either must contain:
+1. updated README.md (see instructions under sts_pearson.py),
+2. sts_pearson.py,
+3. test_output.txt .

+## lab.py

+`lab.py` calculates Levenshtein distance for sentence pairs in an STS dataset.

+Example usage:

+`python lab.py --data stsbenchmark/sts-dev.csv`

+## sts_pearson.py

-TODO: Replace the instructions above with a description of your code.
+TODO: Replace these instructions with a description of your code.
 * Use `.md` filetype
 * ~ 1 sentence about each of the metrics used.
 * Describe what your script does.
 Be affirmative and efficient